ericmuckley/pub_reaper/README.md

 ### Description of files
 * **scholar_scraper.ipynb**: Jupyter notebook which scrapes publication data from Google Scholar and eports it to file
 * **scholar_scraper_methods**: Python functions used in *scholar_scraper.ipynb* notebook
+* **chromedriver.exe**: driver for Google Chrome which is required for automated control of the browser using Selenium Python wrapper
 * **.txt files**: examples of exported publication data which has been aggregated online and exported to file